Bad reputation: The 10 most hated Premier League clubs in 2024/25

 Tottenham Hotspur has a fanbase that is wildly confident despite not really having the trophy cabinet to back it up, often rubbing rival supporters the wrong way.
 Their intense rivalry with Arsenal and the club's self-perception as a major force in football contribute to their place on this list.

 Liverpool's resurgence under Jürgen Klopp brought them back to the top of English football, but it has also reignited rivalries and resentment, particularly with Manchester United – easily one of the fiercest rivalries in sport.
 One of the most passionate – some say loudest – fan bases in the game, Liverpool has always found itself drawing the ire of every other fan.
-Now under Arne Slot, the Merseyside club faces a more uncertain 2024, so is a perhaps a little more quiet than usual.
+Now under Arne Slot, the Merseyside club faces a more uncertain 2024, so it is perhaps a little more quiet than usual.

 Arsenal are once again a top-four team, and their fans are loving it.
-This of course follows a period where the north London side was struggling on the pitch and seemingly at a board level.
+This of course follows a period where the north London side was struggling on the pitch and apparently at a board level.
 Despite this, fans of the north London club remained buoyed by the fact they once had one of the best teams of all time, and weren't afraid to tell you about it when they were in the doldrums.
 Now back on top, their confidence is perhaps a little more justified, but no less grating to rivals.

 Another club accused of buying their way to the top, Chelsea's rise to prominence under Russian billionaire Roman Abramovich ruffled a lot of feathers.
 Their heavy spending and role in the European Super League fiasco have solidified their place as one of the most hated clubs in England.
-Though the club under Todd Boehly has seen less impressive on-field results, the spending is still there, and it seems the general air around the club remains the same for fans.
+Although the club under Todd Boehly has seen less impressive on-field results, the spending is still there, and it seems the general air around the club remains the same for fans.

 Football fans have long memories it seems and the ire for the Red Devils cannot be underestimated.
 There are a lot of reasons why fans dislike Man U so much, though, and it largely stems from their decades of dominance and the arrogance of their fans that got used to life at the top.
-Though they find themselves at their worst, with their eighth-place table finish last season being seen as a catastrophic implosion, nobody outside of their own fans seems to be looking forward to them returning to their title winning ways.
+Although they find themselves at their worst, with their eighth-place table finish last season being seen as a catastrophic implosion, nobody outside of their own fans seems to be looking forward to them returning to their title winning ways.

 Of course, everyone is going to have their own individual lists – how does yours look?